Stormy95/TP_Djoul_Machine_Learning/README.md

 - Second project we compare: decision tree: CART and ID3, KNN, NaivesBayes, Random Forest, Bagging, MultilayerPerceptron and Adaboost on a classification task, we fine-tune the hyper parameters of each algorithm and we set-up pipelines.
 In a second part we learn how to deal with heterogeneous datset and how to deal with missing data for numerical and categorical.
 Then in a last part we learn how to use text as input for a classification task SPAM or NOT SPAM

 # TP 3 = Anomalie detection : Isolation forest

+- By using Scikit Learn python library we deploy a isolation forest model for anomaly detection a a mickey mouse figure.
+We learn how to fine-tune the hyper parameters of the algorithm.